netdevops/hier_config/docs/experimental-features.md

  '  + ip address 10.0.4.1 255.255.0.0',
  '  + ip access-group TEST in',
  '  + no shutdown']
+>>>
 ```

 ## Future Config

-Future config was introduced in version 2.2.0.
-It attempts to predict the running config after a change is applied.
+FThe Future Config feature, introduced in version 2.2.0, attempts to predict the state of the running configuration after a change is applied.

-This feature is useful in cases where you need to determine what the configuration state will be after a change is applied.
-Such as:
+This feature is useful in scenarios where you need to determine the anticipated configuration state following a change, such as:
-- Ensuring that a configuration change was applied successfully to a device.
+- Verifying that a configuration change was successfully applied to a device
-  - i.e. Does the post-change config match the predicted future config?
+  - For example, checking if the post-change configuration matches the predicted future configuration
-- Providing a future state config that can be fed into batfish, or similar, to predict if a change will cause an impact.
+- Generating a future-state configuration that can be analyzed by tools like Batfish to assess the potential impact of a change
-- Building rollback configs.
-If you have the future config state, then generating a rollback config can be done by simply building the remediation config in the reverse direction `rollback = future.config_to_get_to(running)`.
+- Building rollback configurations: once the future configuration state is known, a rollback configuration can be generated by simply creating the remediation in reverse `(rollback = future.config_to_get_to(running))`.
-  - If you are building rollbacks for a series of config changes, you can feed the post-change-1 future config into the process for determining the post-change-2 future config e.g.
+  - When building rollbacks for a series of configuration changes, you can use the future configuration from each change as input for the subsequent change.
+For example, use the future configuration after Change 1 as the input for determining the future configuration after Change 2, and so on.
       ```shell
       post_change_1_config = running_config.future(change_1_config)
       change_1_rollback_config = post_change_1_config.config_to_get_to(running_config)